mpanighetti/dnd5e-mote/ch-2-people-of-mote/organizations/antipelan-society/members/gina.md

 ## History

 Gina is on a quest to construct their first talarith.
-Collecting the materials necessary for this arcane construction requires going on a pilgrimage and collecting artifacts from enemies felled in combat.
+Collecting the materials necessary for this arcane construction requires going on a pilgrimage and taking prizes from enemies felled in combat.
 This bloodlust can come off as unsettling to some, and her cheery disposition and matter-of-factness doesn't necessarily provide any balancing comfort.

 Having been raised with her people's love of violence and destruction as artistic expression, Gina has taken up painting as a hobby, but uses pigments derived from blood and other vital fluids.